leeky-mem/linux-notes/systemd.md

 ## Adding Unit to systemd
 directorys: /etc/systemd/system
 This is where the sys-admin puts systemwide unit files.
 Since I am the sys-admin on my machine it is ok to put them here.
+But units in this directory are executed as root and this is not wise for many things.

-But arch(maybe other distros as well) offers a per-user instance of systemd.
+Arch(maybe other distros as well) offers a per-user instance of systemd.
 To use this put the unit files in the following directory:
 ~/.config/systemd/user